coze-cloud/messenger/README.md

 ## Usage

-Being a minimalistic library, *messenger* only provides the basiscs.
+Being a minimalistic library, *messenger* only provides the basics.
 The rest is up to your specific need.

 ### Create a messenger